Pregnancy Diary Week 40

 It may be a frustrating time but be patient for the arrival of your baby.
 Timing is not always an exact science with pregnancy.
 Relying on a due date calculator can often lead to the wrong date since everything is not always exactly the same.
 Even with a reliable dating some pregnancies just last longer for no apparent reason.

-Pregnancy Week 40 - How Is Your Baby Growing?
+Pregnancy Diary Week 40: How Is Your Baby Growing?

 Testing of the amniotic fluid is done to make sure there is still fluid supporting the placenta and baby.
 Fetal heart rate monitoring will also be done to record the babies heart and make sure there is no distress.

 If fetal testing does not produce desired results such as the amniotic fluid being low, the doctor may decide to induce the labour.
 If there is a serious issue with the pregnancy a c-section may be ordered.